sudoAshroom/BookmarksToPDF/README.md

 - Install Python https://www.python.org/downloads/ <br>
 - Download the "Main" folder of this Git, and store it in a folder by itself to ensure it doesn't overwrite any data of yours <br>
 - Open PyCharm, and load this project <br>
 - PyCharm will prompt you to configure the interpreter and install dependancies, this is normal and expected.
 Allow it to automatically do them.
-Please note the blue bar at the bottom of the screen for both. <br>
+Please note the blue bar at the bottom of the screen for both.
+- If Python does not ask you to install dependancies, run this code in the terminal: "pip install -r requirements.txt" without the "".
+This tells Python to install the dependencies I have assigned in in requirements.txt
 - Run the program <br>
 - When Twitter opens the program will pause, log in to Twitter and then press ENTER inside the running terminal of PyCharm <br>
 - At this point PyCharm should direct itself to your bookmarks and download tweets whilst scrolling down, and this should be reflected in the running terminal <br>